kanedaron/pythonmail/README.md

 Very simple

 ### On the server
-1. Set up an allow firewall rule for inbound TCP port 8500
+1. Set up an firewall rule to allow inbound traffic on TCP port 8500
 2. Start server.py script

 ### On the client